-Quasimodo begins to fall in love with Esmerelda when she shows him pity, and brings him water at the pillory.
-From then on, he becomes her protector, eventually saving her from the hangman by taking her into Notre-Dame Cathedral, and claiming sanctuary.
+Quasimodo begins to fall in love with Esmerelda when she shows him pity and brings him water at the pillory.
+From then, he becomes her protector, eventually saving her from the hangman by taking her into Notre-Dame Cathedral and claiming sanctuary.
 Quasimodo takes care of Esmerelda, bringing her his food and bedding, and respecting her personal boundaries.
-He also agrees, against his own desires, to act as messenger between her and her beloved Phoebus.
+He also agrees, against his own desires, to act as a messenger between her and her beloved Phoebus.
 It is the first time we see kindness or compassion from any of the male characters in the novel, and it does not last.